jcobb2020/Lotka-Voltera-Analysis/readme.md

 herbivores – starting amount of prey, steps – steps of calculation

-Moving sliders automaticly calculates graph for 50000 steps "plot" button calculates graph for amount of steps stated by "steps" parameter
+Moving sliders automaticly calculates graph for 50000 steps.
+"plot" button calculates graph for amount of steps stated by "steps" parameter